contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 ### Module configuration

 **News archives:** Here you define from which archives articles should be linked.
-This selection should be the same as for the news archive.
+This selection should be the same as that of the news archive.

-**Show number of posts:** If you select this option, the number of posts per month or year will be displayed in the menu.
+**Show number of posts:** If you select this option, the number of posts per month or year will be shown in the menu.

-**Archive format:** Here you define the archive format (day, month or year).
+**Archive format**: Here you can define the archive format (day, month or year).

-**First day of the week:** Here you define with which day the week starts.
+**First day of the week**: Here you can specify the day of the week.

 **Sort order:** Here you can change the sort order of the menu.

 ### Forwarding

-**Forwarding page:** Here you define to which page a visitor is forwarded after clicking on a menu item (day, month or year).
+**Forwarding page:** Here you can define to which page a visitor is forwarded after clicking on a menu item (day,month or year).

 ### Template settings

 **Individual template:** Here you can overwrite the standard template.

-**HTML output**
+**HTML outputThe**
- The frontend module generates the following HTML code:
+ frontend module generates **the** following HTML code:

 ```html
 <!-- indexer::stop -->